MPzCodes/LibSGD/ReadMe.txt

 LibSGD is licensed under the Zlib/PNG license.

-Joins the LibSFD discussion at https://skirmish-dev.net/forum
+( no longer online) Joins the LibSFD discussion at https://skirmish-dev.net/forum

-Help support LibSGD at https://patreon.com/libsgd
+( no longer online) Help support LibSGD at https://patreon.com/libsgd

 Hello